klis87/redux-requests/packages/redux-saga-requests/README.md

   }
 }
 ```
-The key here is, that you need to pass `true` as second argument to `sendRequest`, so that `fetchBooks` action will be
+The key here is, that you need to pass `{ dispatchRequestAction: true }` as second argument to `sendRequest`, so that `fetchBooks` action will be
 dispatched - usually it is already dispatched somewhere else (from your React components `onClick` for instance),
 but here not, so we must explicitely tell `sendRequest` to dispatch it.